 460 calories, 33 g protein, 57 g carbs, 11 g fat

 460 calories, 30 g protein, 59 g carbs, 9 g fat

-Popeye’s did not have a long selection of macro-friendly fast food meals however they do have Blackened chicken breast with green beans and mashed potatoes which comes out to 410 calories, 53 g protein, 28 g carbs, 9 g fat
+Popeye’s does not have a long selection of macro-friendly fast food meals however they do have Blackened chicken breast with green beans and mashed potatoes, which comes out to 410 calories, 53 g protein, 28 g carbs, 9 g fat

 The Macro-friendly options at Popeye’s are: